rokyan/hfdp/README.md

 * Program to interfaces, not implementations.
 * Strive for loosely coupled designs between objects that interact.
 * Classes should be open for extension, but closed for modification.
+* Depend on abstraction.
+Do not depend on concrete classes.

 ## Patterns